 Don Pedro Alvarez de Toledo was born in 1484 near Salamanca in what was not yet the modern nation state of Spain.
 By the time of his death in 1553, not only did Spain exist, but the New World was upon us and the Spanish Empire encompassed the globe.
-It was a time that saw Copernicus, Martin Luther, Leonardo da Vinci, Michelangelo, the Counter Reformation, warrior Popes, and the Sack of Rome.
+It was a time that saw Copernicus, Leonardo da Vinci, Michelangelo, Martin Luther, then the Counter Reformation, warrior Popes, and the Sack of Rome.
 In Italy, it was also a time of massive French invasions of the peninsula as well as the constant fear of invasion by the Turks.
-In Naples, add Vesuvius and the plague, and you have yourself some breathtaking times, to say the least.
+In Naples, add Vesuvius and the plague, and you have yourself some interesting times.

 Don Pedro was such a person.
 (Portrait, above, is by an anonymous artist.)
 His arrival as viceroy in Naples in September of 1532 marked a fundamental change in the history of the kingdom and its capital city.
 The 20 years of his viceroyship were marked by political readjustment and social, economic and urban change.
 In spite of the intransigence of never-say-die feudalism, don Pedro converted the city from a medieval tangle into the largest and best-defended city in the Spanish Empire.

 through the plague of 1529, which took, by some

 estimates, as many as 60,000 lives; thus, Don Pedro's

 immediate concern was for the decaying structure of the

 city.
 In 1534, he started paving roads and began the